injamam-sourov/cgpa-calculator/README.md

 # cgpa-calculator
-This repository contains the source code and the executables for my private project: cgpa calculator
+This repository contains the source code and the executables for my private project to build a simple cgpa calculator.